mauricio004/predicting_theaters_opening_gross/README.md

 # predicting_theaters_opening_gross

-Predicting movie theaters opening gross
+Predicting movie theaters opening gross using a linear regression model

-Presentation:
+For presentation, please see link below:

-Write Up
+For for more detail description of the project, please see link below: